wafwoof/pyMessageBridge/README.md

 The purpose of pyMessageBridge is to allow a small - medium sized team to share a single iPhone's messages.

 pyMessageBridge is an abstraction layer for [Jared](https://github.com/ZekeSnider/Jared).
 Anything that Jared can do (including commands) can be done here.
-Jared however, does not support forwarding to my knowledge.
-And that's where this project comes into play.
+Jared however; does not support forwarding to my knowledge.
+And that is where this project comes into play.

 Features of pyMessageBridge 0.1.1:

-- Very configurable
+- Very configurable.
 - Removal of threading.
-Caused too many problems in testing
+Caused too many problems in testing.
-- Improved Command response, console, and log formatting
+- Improved Command response, console, and log formatting.
-- Web panel for adding numbers to the whitelist
+- Web panel for adding numbers to the whitelist.
     - http://localhost:8000/admin

 ![pyMessageBridge Admin Panel](/static/Screen%20Shot%202023-01-29%20at%2011.14.17%20PM.png)